-Development of Math Concepts Age by Age
+Development of Math Skills Age by Age

 Math is an essential skill every parent teaches their child.
 From as early as 0-3 years old.
 After that, it is a long journey of a lifetime.
-Involving ever-growing knowledge of math. the building foundation for a child to learn math ought to be strong.
+Involving ever-growing knowledge of math.
+The building foundation for a child to learn math ought to be strong.
 That is why parents, start so early.
-Today, we’ll enlist the development of math concept age by age in kids.
+Today, we’ll enlist the development of the math skills age by age in kids.
 Not only that, but also what is the most effective method to teach them at a particular age.
 Along with which concept ought to be mastered by the kid at that age.

 However, it is not an easy task.
 Especially for someone who themself struggled with it in school.
-I for one really wanted to know how it feels to ‘love or enjoys’ math. however, I did not.
+I, for one really wanted to know how it feels to ‘love or enjoys’ math. however, I did not.
 But, I knew where it was lagging and how to make math fun and enjoyable for kids.
 Since math is not an expressive subject.
 The answer is to the point.
 There are no ‘Ifs or Buts’ in math.

-Development of Math Concept Age by Age.
+Development of Math Skills Age by Age.

 At 0-3 years of age – A child understands concepts if they are represented to them in action.